iotaledger/integration-services/api/USAGE.md

 }
 ```

-### 8. Get latest document
+### 8. Get latest DID document

-To receive the latest document of an identity from the tangle, the SSI Bridge also offers an endpoint which can be called via GET.
+To receive the latest document of an identity from the tangle, the Ecommerce-SSI Bridge also offers an endpoint which can be called via GET.

 https://ensuresec.solutions.iota.org/api/v0.1/authentication/latest-document/did:iota:Bn7kHRVydhZfJDhzErLh1CKFYY8Bhn5GCQwLzbWuZhj

-It returns information about the identity document of the device on the tangle.
+It returns information about the identity document of the device on the Tangle.

 ```
 {